openvswitch/ovs/Documentation/howto/docker.rst

      Open vSwitch Python modules are installed.
 If you installed Open vSwitch Python modules via the Debian package of ``python-openvswitch`` or via pip by running ``pip install ovs``, you do not need to specify the PATH.
-If you installed it by following the instructions in the `installation guide
-     <INSTALL.rst>`__, then you should specify the PATH.
-In this case, the PATH
-     depends on the options passed to ``./configure``.
+If you installed it by following the instructions in :doc:`/intro/install/general`, then you should specify the PATH.
+In this case, the PATH depends on the options passed to ``./configure``.
 It is usually either ``/usr/share/openvswitch/python`` or
      ``/usr/local/share/openvswitch/python``

 Docker has inbuilt primitives that closely match OVN's logical switches and